HypeCheck

 Absorption & Bioavailability

 Moderate — MK-4 is fat-soluble and should be taken with a meal containing dietary fat for best absorption.
-It has a relatively short half-life compared to longer-chain menaquinones like MK-7, meaning it clears the body faster and may require more frequent dosing.
+It has a shorter half-life than longer-chain menaquinones like MK-7, meaning it clears the body faster.

 Red Flags to Watch For

-• Supplements vary widely in dose and form; MK-4 and MK-7 are often marketed interchangeably but have different pharmacokinetics and evidence profiles
+• MK-4 and MK-7 are often marketed interchangeably but have different half-lives and study profiles — check which form you're buying

 Products Containing Vitamin K2 (MK-4)